Traverse Traveler News & Events

 Be A Traveler

-Farm markets aren’t the only way to eat fresh, and eat local.
-Many restaurants in the area support local farmers so stop in for a meal or a snack.
-Check out our Dining Guide, to browse menus from area eateries.
-Or for easy access on your iPhone or Android download our app and be a traveler in no time.
+Farm markets aren’t the only way to eat fresh and eat local.
+Many restaurants in the area support local farmers, so stop infor a meal or a snack.
+Check out our Dining Guide to browse menus from area eateries or other foodie posts from the Traverse Traveler blog.

 Thanks to our summer intern Carley, for the Day at the Market video featured above, which she filmed, edited and post produced.
 Watch it for a glimpse into her journey through the Sara Hardy Farmer’s Market in downtown Traverse City.